catseye/Tamsin/doc/Error_Reporting.markdown

     | hello = "h".
     |     %
-    ? expected 'identifiable character' but found '%' at line 2, column 5 in '<data>'
+    ? expected 'identifiable character' but found '%' at line 2, column 5 in '/tmp/tmp

 When a parsing error occurs in a Tamsin source, the filename, line number, and column number are reported.